sherafyk/GB1/README.md

 ## Using the Application

 1. Log in with your credentials.
-2. Click **Start New Assessment** on the landing page to upload your documents.
+2. Click **Start New Assessment** on the landing page.
-3. After upload the extracted text is shown for review so you can make any corrections.
-4. Answer five short context questions, then continue with the first ten AI‑generated yes/no questions and a second adaptive round before confirming the analysis.
+3. Upload your document and wait for the analysis to finish.
-5. When analysis completes you will see the markdown report in the browser.
+4. When analysis completes you will see the markdown report in the browser.
 If SMTP is configured it is also emailed to the address specified in `.env`.
-6. Admin users can manage accounts and view submission logs under `/admin`.
+5. Admin users can manage accounts and view submission logs under `/admin`.

 ## Development Workflow